rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 		* Compliance cost of any one program.
 		* Learning and compliance costs associated with potential negative interactions across programs.
 		* Government administrative/process burden for any one program.
+	* Requires:
+		* Unified definitions for requirements across programs.
+		* Technical capacity to share information.
+		* Legal/policy frameworks to share information (depending on implementation)
 * Rules as code
+	* Defining and determining eligibility and approval of benefits via programmatic rules that can be processed automatically.
+		* Examples: AccessNYC, 18F Eligibility APIs
 	* Solves:
 		* Compliance costs of eligibility determination, approval, renewal.
 		* Possible learning costs of discovery and elgibility determination (by enabling proactive outreach).
 	* Does not solve:
 		* Political challenge of unifying requirements and definitions across programs.
 		* Compliance costs / complexity of a given program.
+		* Complexities of individual cases (still need appeals, human processes, etc.)
+	* Requires:
+		*

 ## Opportunities
 ### Resident-centered services